vixus0/tartwm/readme.md

 Start TartWM with this at the end of your .xinitrc

-    exec tartwm
+    exec tartwm <path/to/config

 Configuration
 ---

-TartWM will read a config file from `~/.config/tartwm`.
+TartWM will read a config file from stdin.
 Here's an example:

     x 5
     y 6